doctrine/orm/docs/en/reference/basic-mapping.rst

   not be greater than ``precision``.
 - ``columnDefinition``: Allows to define a custom
   DDL snippet that is used to create the column.
-Warning: This normally confuses the :ref:`SchemaTool <tools.rst>` to always detect the column as changed.
+Warning: This normally confuses the :doc:`SchemaTool <tools>` to always detect the column as changed.
 - ``options``: Key-value pairs of options that get passed to the underlying database platform when generating DDL statements.